 Farmer Bill Shield loves to impart his wealth of knowledge especially when the kids ask questions galore.
 Finding out about the number of bees in existence, why it's important to a have flowering plants all the time as these provide a food source for bees who in turn pollinate the flowers so we get to pick apples each year was truly fascinating.

-We spent an afternoon discovering this delightful orchard.
-It is recommended to ring ahead and meet with Bill and Julie to get a rundown on what apples are ripe for the picking.
-Instructed with simple rules to watch where you are walking due to uneven surfaces, supervise the kids when picking (for an apple to land on one's head isn't pleasant), pay for what you pick and use the rubbish bins provided to keep the farm clean, were easy enough to follow.
+With caution signs in place, there are only a few simple rules to follow.
+Watch where you are walking due to uneven surfaces, supervise the kids when picking (for an apple to land on one's head isn't pleasant), pay for what you pick and use the rubbish bins provided to keep the farm clean.

+I'm looking forward to making another great batch of apple jam which went down a treat for Christmas presents last year.
 Also on offer at the shed are shelves of preserves, apple cider, apple vinegar, apple juice and apple sauces.
 There are picnic tables available and toilet facilities.

-There is ample signage leading up to Shields Orchard but if you are driving from Sydney, the orchard is located on your right, so give plenty of warning to the cars behind when your turn right into car park in front of the shed.
+There is ample signage leading up to Shields Orchard but if you are driving from Sydney, the orchard is located on your right, so give plenty of warning to the cars behind when your turn right into the car park in front of the shed.